Who We Are

 Chris Sturr, magazine co-editor, joined the staff in July of 2005, after several years on the D&S collective.
 He taught at the college level for several years; his research focused on the prison crisis and the history of prison reform in the United States.
 His media activism has included reporting for WMBR (MIT's radio station), participating in the Boston Independent Media Center, and co-producing a weekly two-hour radio program, Unwelcome Guests.
 His current projects include coordinating the Political Economy of Prisons article series and improving the D&S website.
 Chris's articles in Dollars & Sense include Fidelity and Genocide, "Military Spending and the Cost of the Wars" (July/August, 2006), The Penal Welfare State, and (with Amy Offner) Flattening Appalachia.

 John Miller is a professor of economics at Wheaton College.
 He has been a visiting professor at the University of California and has served as an Economic Consultant to the Southeast Asia Office of Oxfam America.
-In 1995 he was awarded a J. William Fulbright Scholarship and spent the year as the Southeast Asia Regional Research Scholar of the Council for International Exchange of Scholars.
-John is co-author of Which Way to Grow?
+John is co-author of the books Economic Collapse, Economic Change: Getting to the Roots of the Crisis and Which Way to Grow?
 Poverty and Prosperity in Southeast Asia.
-He has written numerous articles for D&S and has also contributed to publications like the Guardian and the Review of Radical Political Economics.
 His areas of interest include the Federal Reserve, unemployment, tax policy, and macroeconomic and budget issues.
-In addition to editing Real World Macro, John has written numerous articles for D&S including: What's Good for Wal-Mart..., Taxing Wealth Swedish Style, Outing Alan Greenspan, Free, Free at Last and Dollar Anxiety.
+In addition to editing many editions of the best-selling Dollars & Sense anthology Real World Macro, John has written numerous articles for D&S including: What's Good for Wal-Mart..., (Economic) Freedom's Just Another Word for ...
+Crisis-Prone, Outing Alan Greenspan, Free, Free at Last and Recovery Denied.

 Jeanne Winner is an activist in the Boston area.
 She has been active in local organizations devoted to housing, labor, and welfare issues since the early seventies.
 Her undergraduate degree is in the History of Science.
-She earns an unquestionably modest living working as a secretary and editor at local universities.
 Her articles in D&S include The Social Relations of Health and Disease.

 Some Dollars & Sense Associates

 Randy Albelda is a professor of economics at the University of Massachusetts-Boston.
 She has written numerous articles over the years for D&S, including What's Wrong with Welfare to Work and What Welfare Reform Has Wrought.
-She is also author of numerous books, including Unlevel Playing Fields: Understanding Wage Inequality and Discrimination, Glass Ceilings and Bottomless Pits: Women's Work, Women's Poverty, Economics and Feminism, Mink Coats Don't Trickle Down: The Economic Attack on Women and People of Color and Alternatives to Economic Orthodoxy.
+She is the author of numerous books, including Unlevel Playing Fields: Understanding Wage Inequality and Discrimination, published by Dollars & Sense and now in its fourth edition.
+She also authored Glass Ceilings and Bottomless Pits: Women's Work, Women's Poverty, Economics and Feminism, and other books.

 Jim Campen is a professor emeritus of economics at the UMass-Boston and was a member of the D&S collective from 1974 to 1982.
 He served from 2007 to 2009 as executive director of Americans for Fairness in Lending, which "exists to raise awareness of abusive credit and lending practices and to promote re-regulation of the industry."
 (Check out this video of Jim on Fox Business News.
 He faces down the hosts quite well.)
 His many articles for D&S include: Giving the Nod to Conglomerates, A Law that Works, and Update on Mortgage Lending Discrimination.

-Ellen Frank teaches economics at UMass–Boston.
-She writes and speaks widely on international economics and on US economic policy.
-Ellen is the author of The Raw Deal: How Myths and Misinformation about Deficits, Inflation, and Wealth Impoverish America, and of many articles in Dollars & Sense including: Dr. Dollar: Measures of poverty, Dr. Dollar: Radical vs. liberal economics, The Great Stock Illusion, Social Security Q&A, Making Patients Pay: U.S. Health System Puts Profits First.
+Ellen Frank teaches economics at the University of Massachusetts–Boston.
+She writes and speaks on international economics and on US economic policy.
+Ellen is the author of The Raw Deal: How Myths and Misinformation about Deficits, Inflation, and Wealth Impoverish America, and of many articles in Dollars & Sense including Beyond Deficit Scare-Mongering, Does Rent Control Hurt Tenants?, The Great Stock Illusion, Social Security Q&A, and Making Patients Pay: U.S. Health System Puts Profits First.

-Thea Lee is policy director and chief international economist at the AFL-CIO, where she oversees research and strategies on domestic and international economic policy.
+Thea Lee is Deputy Chief of Staff at the AFL-CIO, where she has also served as Policy Director and Chief International Economist.
 Previously, she worked as an international trade economist at the Economic Policy Institute in Washington, D.C. and as an editor at Dollars & Sense.
+She received her bachelor's degree from Smith College and her master's degree in economics from the University of Michigan.
 She is co-author of A Field Guide to the Global Economy, published by the New Press.
-Her research projects include reports on the North American Free Trade Agreement, on the impact of international trade on U.S. wage inequality, and on the domestic steel and textile industries.
-She has testified before several committees of the U.S. House of Representatives and the Senate on various trade topics.
-She serves on several advisory committees, including the State Department Advisory Committee on International Economic Policy and the Export-Import Bank Advisory Committee.
-She is also on the Board of Directors of the Worker Rights Consortium, United for a Fair Economy, and the National Bureau of Economic Research.
+She serves on the State Department Advisory Committee on International Economic Policy, and the Board of Directors of the National Bureau of Economic Research.

-Arthur MacEwan is a professor emeritus of economics at UMass-Boston, and one of the founders of D&S. He is author of Neo-Liberalism or Democracy?: Economic Strategy, Markets, and Alternatives for the 21st Century, Debt and Disorder: International Economic Instability and U.S. Imperial Decline and Instability and Change in the World Economy.
+Arthur MacEwan is a professor emeritus of economics at UMass-Boston, and one of the founders of D&S. His most recent book (co-authored with John A. Miller) is Economic Collapse, Economic Change: Getting to the Roots of the Crisis.
+His previous books include Neo-Liberalism or Democracy?: Economic Strategy, Markets, and Alternatives for the 21st Century, Debt and Disorder: International Economic Instability and U.S. Imperial Decline and Instability and Change in the World Economy.
 His many articles for D&S include: New Man at the World Bank, Is It Oil? and Why CEO Salaries Skyrocket.

-Amy Offner was the first book editor at D&S, and is currently a graduate student in history at Columbia University.
-The articles she has written for D&S include Innovative Labor Strategies: Ten Campaigns to Learn From.
+Amy Offner was the first book editor at D&S. She is currently Assistant Professor of History at the University of Pennsylvania.
+Her research and teaching address the history of capitalism and political economy, empire and foreign relations, and social and intellectual history.
+She earned her Ph.D. at Columbia University.
+Among the many articles she has written for D&S is Innovative Labor Strategies: Ten Campaigns to Learn From.

 Chris Tilly was a member of the D&S collective for over twenty years.
-He is currently director of the Institute for Research on Labor and Employment and professor of Urban Planning at UCLA.
-He has written numerous articles for D&S, such as Next Steps for the Living Wage Movement, Part-Time Work and Temporary Work: Flexibility for Whom?, Up Against the Charros and Changarros, and “They Work Here, They Live Here, They Stay Here!”
-Chris is the author of several books, including: Stories Employers Tell: Race, Skill, and Hiring in America, Urban Inequality: Evidence from Four Cities, Glass Ceilings, Bottomless Pits: Women's Work, Women's Poverty, Half a Job: Bad and Good Part-Time Jobs in a Changing Labor Market and Work Under Capitalism.
+He is currently professor of Urban Planning at UCLA and director of UCLA's Institute for Research on Labor and Employment.
+Some of his many articles for D&S are Haiti's Fault Lines: Made in the USA, Part-Time Work and Temporary Work: Flexibility for Whom?, Land Reform Under Lula, and “They Work Here, They Live Here, They Stay Here!”
+Chris is the author of many books, such as: Urban Inequality: Evidence from Four Cities, Glass Ceilings, Bottomless Pits: Women's Work, Women's Poverty, Half a Job: Bad and Good Part-Time Jobs in a Changing Labor Market, and Work Under Capitalism.

 Ramaa Vasudevan teaches economics at Colorado State University.
 She completed her Ph.D. in economics at the New School University in 2006.
 She answered a reader's query on the relationship between unemployment and inflation in the “Ask Dr. Dollar” column in the September/October 2006 issue of the magazine.

 Thad Williamson was a member of the D&S collective for several years; he now teaches political science at the University of Richmond.
 He has also served as a consultant to the National Center for Economic and Security Alternatives in Washington.
 He is author of What Comes Next?
 Proposals for a Different Society; co-author (with Gar Alperovitz and David Imbroscio) of Making a Place for Community: Local Democracy in a Global Era; and author of More Than a Game: Why North Carolina Basketball Means So Much to So Many.
-He has written articles for a number of publications, including Tikkun, Cross Currents, Review of Radical Political Economy, In These Times, and The Nation.
-He has also written many articles for D&S, including: Interview with Joel Bakan, author of The Corporation: The Pathological Pursuit of Profit and Power, Capital Stability and Local Democracy and Global Economic Inequality.
+He has written articles for many publications, including Tikkun, Cross Currents, Review of Radical Political Economy, In These Times, and The Nation.
+His articles for D&S include Interview with Joel Bakan, author of The Corporation: The Pathological Pursuit of Profit and Power, Capital Stability and Local Democracy, and Global Economic Inequality.